We cannot ignore teen alcohol use. They are going to be in situations where they need our guidance. So, teach them these 7 important lessons.

 All of that said.
 There are teenagers drinking from a young age and we do need to acknowledge that.
 We also need to understand why they drink.
 It is seldom because alcohol tastes good.
-Usually it is peer driven and in Australian culture it is a signifier of being grown up.
+Usually, it is peer-driven and in Australian culture, it is a signifier of being grown up.

 There are gender driven reasons for drinking too.
 Culturally our boys feel they need to be confident and cool.
 They need to be able to approach girls.
 Alcohol makes that possible.
 Teenage girls are anxious about the way they look and they don’t feel happy in their own skin yet.
 They want to quell those butterflies.
 Alcohol to the rescue!
 Admit it or not, lots of adults would be able to relate to these motives.
 The difference is teens often don’t understand when to stop.

 I love teens, but they are problematic.
 They have developing brains.
 Unlike most adults, they tend to make a lot of decisions from the emotional part of their brain rather than from the rational part.
 They are impulsive.
 And all of this is enhanced when they are with their peers.
 Dillon says, “One in two Australians aged 15 – 17, who gets drunk, will do something they regret.”
-Each year 800 young Australians are killed in alcohol related incidents (Mainly car accidents, alcohol poisoning, falls and violence).
+Each year 800 young Australians are killed in alcohol-related incidents (Mainly car accidents, alcohol poisoning, falls and violence).

 We must make sure that our teenagers are equipped to keep themselves and their friends safe.
 The time to teach them is when they are young, not after they start drinking in years to come.

-7 Lessons We Must Teach Teens
+7 Lessons We Must Teach Teenagers

 - Always eat food before you drink.
 At least a meal the size of your fist.
 Never try and feed a drunken friend to sober them.
 This can lead to choking and be fatal.